Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Summary of gradation slicing approach

-\item[({\bf A2})] Only the multiplicator $F_0(k)$ depends on energy, and is a {\em linear} function of it. ${\cal P}(n)$ defined by (\ref{gm0rcp}), (\ref{spc}) is then necessarily a polynomial of degree $n+1$ in energy.
-For the quasi-exactly solvable examples considered here constraint polynomials terminate a finite orthogonal polynomial system in an independent variable which is energy.
-The constraint polynomial (\ref{spc}) provides a kind of quantization rule for the energy levels.
+\end{itemize} An important characteristics of all examples considered here is that as the spectral parameter varies one stays at a {\em fixed} point of an $n$th baseline.
+Constraint polynomial ${\cal P}(n)$ will be shown to terminate a finite orthogonal polynomial system in corresponding spectral parameter.
+In the case of alternative ({\bf A1}), and is some examples of alternative ({\bf A2}), ${\cal P}(n)$ will be shown to have only {\em real} and {\em simple} roots.
+The constraint polynomial relation (\ref{spc}) then determines a {\em discrete} set of $n+1$th spectral parameter values at which polynomial solutions exist at any given {\em fixed} point of the $n$th baseline.
+Thereby a set of algebraic Bethe Ansatz equations can be replaced by a single polynomial constraint (\ref{spc}).

+The constraint relation (\ref{spc}) in the case of alternative ({\bf A2}) provides a kind of quantization rule for the energy levels.
 The latter sounds similar to the role played by a critical polynomial of the Lanczos-Haydock finite-chain of polynomials \cite{Hd,Lnz} (more known as the Bender-Dunne polynomials \cite{BD,AMhd}).
 Yet, as discussed in Sec. \ref{sec:discwo}, such a resemblance is only coincidental.

-\end{itemize} The condition $F_1(n)=0$ is known as the {\em baseline} condition for the Rabi models \cite{AMcp,Ks} and for Jahn-Teller systems \cite{Jd}, because it constraints allowable energies to a set of lines, or hyperplanes, in a parameter space.
-Because a finite orthogonal polynomial system in each of the cases ({\bf A1}) and ({\bf A2}) will be shown to be characterized by a positive moment functional ${\cal L}$ in Sec. \ref{sec:discsz}, a corresponding constraint polynomial ${\cal P}(n)$ can have only {\em real} and {\em simple} roots.
-Thereby a set of algebraic Bethe Ansatz equations can be replaced by a single polynomial constraint (\ref{spc}).